chirags14/n26-stats/README.md

   $ mvn spring-boot:run

-The REST endpoint from the command line:
+The REST endpoints from the command line:

     $ curl http://localhost:8080/statistics